Updated: January 2021

 The end of the year is always a great time to hit “reset” and start anew when it comes to your career.
 In a perfect world, you’ve achieved all of your career goals and are smooth sailing into the year ahead.
 If a perfect world is not quite your current scenario, you might be wishing you had done more to achieve your goals.
 You might even be wishing you set some goals, to begin with.
-If setting and keeping your career goals is a challenge you face, here’s an easy-to-follow step-by-step checklist that will help you plan out your path to success and make the upcoming year, one to remember.
+In this blog post we’ll share an easy-to-follow step-by-step career-planning checklist that will help you plan out your path to success and make the upcoming year one to remember.

 1. Reflect on the Past